Fohdeesha/lab-docu/docs/fcx.md

 Now you have the latest PoE firmware, and can continue on.

 ## If Access Protection Is NOT Required
 If you do **not** want to password protect access to the switch (you're using it in a lab), follow this section.
-If you'd like to password protect it, skip to the next section.
+If you'd like to password protect it, skip this section.

 Allow SSH login with no passwords configured:
 ```